Protecting Workbooks in Excel (And Worksheets, and Cells)

 To unprotect a worksheet, click the Review tab and select Unprotect Sheet.

-Protect Specific Cells from Editing
+Protect Cells in Excel from Editing

 In this example, I want users to be able to change the cell containing the VAT rate, but not the formulas contained in the other cells.